kewisch/lightning-connector-automation/README.md

     # If true, verbose output will be used
     verbose=True

+    # If true, the profile will be reset on each startup
+    reset=True

 paths section
 -------------
 This section contains a few aliases that can be used either in the